 Hey there!
+I’m Annie Earnshaw: freshman at Elon University, writer, blogger, and dog enthusiast.
 Welcome to Annie Likes Words, my passion project about, well, words.
-The name is self-explanatory.
+The name is self-explanatory

-I’m Annie Earnshaw: freshman at Elon University, writer, blogger, and dog enthusiast.
-I started this blog in January 2017 with two purposes in mind.
+I started this blog in January 2017 with two objectives.
 First and foremost, I wanted to improve my craft.
-I wanted to read good books, write good stories, and grow in any way possible from this experience.
+I wanted to read good books, write good stories, and grow in any way possible.
 In addition, I wanted to create a platform on which I could market myself as a writer.
-Selling books is no easy feat and establishing myself as a valid writer with an engaged audience has boosted my confidence and created relationships that I never could have foreseen.
+Selling books is no easy feat and establishing myself and creating an engaged audience has created relationships and boosted my confidence beyond belief.

 I began my journey with words in the same place as most other avid readers: picture books.
 From the time I could distinguish letter A from letter B, words became my home, my safe haven, my wonderland.
-In kindergarten, I failed my Accelerated Readers test because I didn’t read any of the Level 1 easy readers; instead, I read Harry Potter and the Sorcerer’s Stone.
+In kindergarten, I failed my Accelerated Readers test because I didn’t want to read any of the Level 1 easy readers; instead, I chose Harry Potter and the Sorcerer’s Stone.
 I was never one to shy away from a challenge.

 My favorite book is The Opposite of Loneliness by Marina Keegan.
 I rave about this book not only for its ironically tragic backstory, but for the quality of the writing itself.
 This book makes me want to be a better reader, a better writer, and a better person.
 You can read all about the late Marina Keegan here and purchase a copy of her book here.